sholdensmith/Code-Bits/README.md

 # Code-Bits
-What I need to remember
+As I continue to learn, here are the pieces of code that will help me learn.